-The activation feature of the Robotiq Adaptive Gripper will allow the Gripper to adjust to any fingertips.
-No matter what is the size and shape of the fingertips used, 0 will always be fully opened and 255 fully closed, with a quasi-linear relationship between 0 and 255.
+The activation will allow the gripper to adjust to any fingertips.
+No matter what is the size and/or shape of the fingertips, 0 will always be fully opened and 255 fully closed, with a quasi-linear relationship between the two values.